javahmong/spring-web-flux-exercice/README.md

 About the database, it uses the H2, you do not need to create a database and insert data.
 When application will start, everything will be created

 **Requirement to be able to do this exercice:**
+- clone the project and create a branch with your trigram.
+Exemple: Mr John Detail => JDE-spring-web-flux-exercice will be the branch name.
+Do not forget to push your branches
 - Maven
 - Git
 - Developpment IDE